-Federal and state grant application support and preparation assistance for DV programming
+Federal and state grant application support and preparation assistance for Domestic Violence (DV) programming

-Technical assistance and policy support to tribes and tribal Domestic Violence (DV) and Sexual Assault programs located in our service areas
+Technical assistance and policy support to tribes and tribal DV and Sexual Assault programs located in our service areas

 Access to the CSVANW Resource Library and specialized inventory